-Describe the activities that you will use during the period of performance to achieve the proposed objectives.
-Use a month-by-month timeline that includes each activity and identifies responsible staff.
-As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing, and implementing all activities.
-Include a schedule of meetings, being especially clear about when meetings with scholars and other consultants will occur.
+Describe the activities that will take place during the period of performance to achieve each of the proposed objectives.
+Use a timeline that includes each activity and identifies responsible staff.
+Explain how outcomes from one activity will carry over into the next.
+For each activity, specify the project team members involved.
+For multi-institutional collaborative projects, discuss the distribution of responsibilities across each institution.
+As appropriate, identify meaningful support and collaboration with key stakeholders in planning, designing, and implementing activities.
 Name the file workplan.pdf.
-The work plan corresponds with review criteria 4.